Yuliya-beCode/Javascript/README.md

 Today chatbots are often used in business to advise and provide information to clients.
 For these purposes, chatbots are most often used in social networks or applications.

-#### Deadline: 17/02/21 at 17h00

 # How

-1. first, we needed an UI, which was just a list of messages (there's two types of messages - those from the bots and those from the user) and a text area with a send button.
+ ## Our chatbot is very intelligent and can talk to you in the following structure:

+1. On loading of the page, the bot welcomes the user with a random greeting message (our bot has at least three different welcoming messages).

+2. Then, our chatbot asks the user "how do you feel today?".

+3. The user can reply freely, and the bot will check in the response if he can find a "yes" or a "no":

+        if the script find a "yes" in the message, the bot answers with a random sentence from a specific set (minimum three different) if the script find a "no" in the message, the bot answers with a random sentence from a specific set (minimum three different) if the script cannot find a "yes" or a "no" in the message, the bot answer something like "I didn't understand, can you please try again" if the script cannot find a "yes" or a "no" in the message after three attempts, our bot begins to be mad and use "passive-agressive" answers, like "dude, are you sure you can read?"

+4. After this answer, our bot will finish his routine.
+He says "bye" to the user and the textarea goes to disabled mode.

-2. Sending a message to the bot has been done by clicking the send button or typing ENTER.
+Sending a message to the bot has been done by clicking the send button or typing ENTER.

 # Who